marshjaja/Living-data/README.md

 ## Getting Started

-To run the application locally, follow these steps:
+To run the application locally, please follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.